jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 data <- data[data$TEST == "ADD",]
 ```

 *Q.* Has stratifying by disease group corrected our inflation?
+(Re-make the QQ-plot).

 *Q.* Are there any disease associations in this dataset?

 *Q.* How are the QC statistics for any associated SNPs?
 Do you believe these associations?

-*Q.* Can you find out anything about the function of these associated SNPs, using the tools you learned about in the Public Resources practical?
+*Q.* Can you find out anything about the function of these associated SNPs?
+For example using online tools such as [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway).
+(Note we are using GRCh37/hg19 coordinates.)

 *Q.* What could explain differences in association p-values in the different analyses we’ve done?